tharfeed/Image-Colorization-using-Neural-Networks/README.md

 # Image-Colorization-using-Neural-Networks
-This repository contains a `.ipynb` file with our team’s deep learning project focused on automatic colorization of black and white images.
+This repository contains our team’s deep learning project focused on automatic colorization of black and white images.
 We trained a neural network using our own dataset of portraits and scenes to explore applications in historical preservation, media restoration, and medical imaging.
+The results of our work on this project is also available to read as a Medium article, available here: https://medium.com/@crystal.leatvanich/image-colorization-using-neural-networks-aeafd10e6ef5

 ## Contributing Team Members
 Crystal Leatvanich, Jeonghee (Christina) Son, Kuang-Ching (Amanda) Ting, Tharfeed Ahmed Unus